 - 1. Bearing races may be pressed into position by using a 1/2 inch x 6 inch bolt.
 Place a disc or bar of suitable size over bolt then one bearing race, pass this assembly through housing.
 Place other bearing race, a suitable disc or bar and then the nut.
 Tightening the nut and bolt will draw the two bearing races into position without damage. - Generously pack bearings with wheel bearing grease.
 Assemble one dust seal and bearing in lower part of housing.
 Refer to figure 3 for proper location.
 Slide fork spindle through housing and insert upper bearing and washer. - 3.
 Install spindle nut. - 4.
 Adjust fork spindle bearings as previously outlined. - 5.
 Replace dust cap on fork spindle housing. - 6.
-Replace chain taking care to locate the chain tightener midway between the sprockets when wheel is in straightforward position.
-Note: Steering sprockets when wheel is in straightforward position before placing chain on sprockets. - 7.
-Replace control console. - 8.
+Replace chain taking care to locate the chain turnbuckle midway between the sprockets when wheel is in straightforward position.
+Note: Wheel must be in straightforward position before placing chain on sprockets. - 7.
 Adjust chain tension, removing all slack.
 Note: Excessive chain tension will tend to overload bearings in spindle and jack shaft.
-Chain should be taut for best steering control but not overstressed
+Chain should be taut for best steering control but not overstressed.
+Replace the locking wire on the turnbuckle. - 8.
+Replace seat unit.